ricay/Nlp-research/README.md

-# Nlp- conference research project
+# Natural language processing - conference research project
 This research is an independent study course under the guidance of Professor Andrew Petersen at University of Toronto Mississauga.

 ## web scraping software